 The Business Debtline provides free, confidential and independent advice on how to deal with debt problems.
 The website has a number of self help factsheets and cash flow spreadsheets.

 The FSB is non-profit making organisation promoting and protecting the interests of the self-employed and owners of small firms by offering access to services which help you protect your business, can save you money and those that can help you look to grow your business.

 The Money Advice Service has been set up by the government to provide free and impartial money advice in person, over the phone and online.
 They offer guides to help improve your finances along with tools and calculators to help you keep track and plan ahead.

 UK Finance is the leading trade association for the UK banking sector with their core priorities in helping customers both consumers and business, promoting growth and raising standards.
 Providing information on the current economy and providing a variety of training workshops and events.

 To help businesses prepare for, respond to and recover from emergencies, Business in the Community, the charity of which Lloyds Banking Group is a member, has produced a 10 minute plan.
 As seen with the recent floods in Cumbria, the increasing prevalence of cybercrime and the terrorist attacks in Paris, business can be significantly disrupted.
 This plan provides a framework on how to manage these emergencies.

 The CAB provides free, confidential, impartial information and advice on a wide range of debt and benefits issues, face to face.
 Check your local phone book or Yellow Pages for the nearest Citizens Advice Bureau, or visit the Citizens Advice website for your area.

-The role of the Lending Standards Board is to monitor and enforce the Lending Code and to ensure subscribers and their agents provide a fair deal to their personal and micro-enterprise borrowing customers.
+The role of the Lending Standards Board is to monitor and enforce the Standards of Lending Practice and to ensure subscribers and their agents provide a fair deal to their personal and business borrowing customers.